olgalupuleac/GraphAlgorithmRenderer/README.md

 10. The window with the graph appears.
 11. Step into DFS.
 12. The window with the graph updates automatically.
+13. Play around with the configuration (clicking "Generate config" every time you change something) and do not forget to save the resulting JSON somewhere as __it will be erased__ when you exit Visual Studio.

 ### Other samples